jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

-We now know, I think 18 of the victims, Larry did you know any of them or their families?
+We now know, I think 18 of the victims, Larry, did you know any of them or their families?